Father John Misty: Early career and Fleet Foxes (2004–2012)

-After attending Nyack College in New York from 1999–2002, Tillman moved to Seattle when he was 21.
+After attending Nyack College in New York from 1999 to 2002, Tillman moved to Seattle when he was 21.
 He found a job there working at a bakery, which allowed him to record at night before his 4:30 am shift began.
 A demo he made eventually found its way to Seattle singer and songwriter Damien Jurado.
 A year later, Tillman started opening for Jurado.
 At shows Tillman would distribute CD-R copies of songs that would later become his album I Will Return.
 During the tour, he also struck up a friendship with Eric Fisher, who produced another CD-R album, Long May You Run.
-Both albums were later released on Keep Recordings.
 Tillman and Jurado both later signed on for a U.S. tour with Richard Buckner.

+From 2001 to 2004, Tillman played drums in the instrumental post-rock band Saxon Shore, touring extensively and drumming on their first two recordings.
 In 2006, the independent label Fargo Records released Tillman's first properly distributed solo album, Minor Works, and reissued I Will Return and Long May You Run as a two-disc set the same year.
 In 2007, Yer Bird Records released his more elaborately arranged fourth album, Cancer and Delirium.

 After signing to independent record label Western Vinyl, Tillman released two albums in 2009, Vacilando Territory Blues and Year in the Kingdom.
 Tillman said he wrote the title track of Vacilando Territory Blues to describe imagery he associates with his move to Seattle.
-His brother Zach subsequently moved there as well and is now in the musical group Pearly Gate Music.
-The following year Tillman released Singing Ax.
+His brother Zach moved there as well and is now in the musical group Pearly Gate Music.
+The following year, Tillman released Singing Ax.

 In 2008, Tillman joined Seattle folk rock band Fleet Foxes as their drummer.
 After extensive touring with Fleet Foxes, promoting their album Helplessness Blues, Tillman played his final show with the band in Tokyo on January 20, 2012.